 Dividend payments are usually issued to shareholders every quarter, although, in some cases, there can be special dividends that act as a one-time bonus.
 To be entitled to an upcoming dividend, a shareholder must own a company’s stock up to and including what’s known as the ex-dividend date.

-Investors pay particular attention to the dividend yield, highlighting how much a company or fund pays in correlation to its stock price.
+Investors pay particular attention to the dividend yield, highlighting how much a company or fund pays in relation to its stock price.
 Dividend yields are calculated by taking the annual dividend payment and dividing it by the share price.
 The yield is shown as a percentage.
+Yields may be calculated based upon payments made over the last year or payments expected to be made over the next year.

 To be sure, a high yield doesn’t always mean a solid investment opportunity.
 Indeed, many investors view the highest yields as a red flag as a company’s shares might have taken a hit, causing yields to rise.
-Or, perhaps, a company may be trying to raise new money by enticing investors with high yields.
+Or, perhaps, a company may be trying to lure investors with high yields.

 As a rule, be sure to look at a company’s entire financial picture before investing.
 A dividend payment is just the icing on the cake.